top of page

 On the right, the same child's PT provided the external force of a Belt Cane.
 The touch feedback from the Belt Cane child gives clear indicators that she is protected from obstacles in her path.
 Her internal feelings are easily measured in her outward confidence, improved quality, and amount of walking (Ambrose-Zaken, 2022, 2023; Ambrose-Zaken, et al., 2019; Penrod, Burgin, Ambrose-Zaken, 2024).

 Huffman believed the teaching of safety was “…the same for all children.
 The only “…difference in teaching being that emphasis was placed on sound rather than sight” (Huffman, 1957, p.
 76).
-Huffman gave the following example of how she employed a referee's whistle to protect her pupils with a MVI/B including those with physical and cognitive delays:
+Huffman gave the following example of how she employed a referee's whistle to protect her pupils with an MVI/B including those with physical and cognitive delays:

 --------------------